 USB power may be supplemented by battery power if available and if necessary to maintain the USB current within the applicable limit.
-If a suitable Wall (LINE) supply becomes available during USB operation, then the Wall (LINE) supply will be selected as the preferred power source.
+If a suitable Wall (LINE) supply becomes available during USB operation, then this will be selected as the preferred power source.
 Note that, when hot-swapping from USB to Wall supply, a usable Battery must be present on the BATT pin.